 - Subpoena ad testificandum: When people hear a subpoena, the subpoena ad testificandum is what will immediately come to mind.
 This is the subpoena to testify, meaning that the person receiving the subpoena will be required to appear and testify about the information that they have for the case.
-This is most commonly to testify at trial, but it can also include testifying at a deposition, or a conference before the trial where one party asks a witness questions under oath.
-Sometimes a subpoena will be for both, but it must include the dates that the person will be required to testify.
+This is most commonly to testify at trial, but it can also include testifying at a deposition or a conference before the trial where one party asks, and witnesses answer questions under oath.
+Refusing to answer questions can result in court charges and potential time in jail. a subpoena will be for both, but it must include the dates that the person will be required to testify.

 - Subpoena duces tecum: This is the other kind of subpoena that requires the recipient to produce the documents requested in the subpoena.
 Subpoena duces tecum could be many documents, including business or medical records, notes, emails, and account statements.
 The subpoena will list the date that the documents need to be provided, and the recipient of a subpoena for documents may often recover the costs of producing the documents, such as costs of copying or shipping.
 These are the more common form of a subpoena because it is the easiest way to get a person who is not a party to turn over documents.

 There are reasons that parties may want to avoid complying with a subpoena for either type, but people are typically more reluctant to comply with a request to testify, simply because testifying at a trial can often feel overwhelming.
 As we will discuss later, there are considerations when thinking about trying to avoid a subpoena that may affect the party’s interests.

 Ways to Avoid the Subpoena: